-The inconsistency in these results likely reflects a number of differences in the methodology including varying methods of gene quantification and the sample isolation protocol e.g. isolated microglia versus tissue homogenate versus cultured microglia.
-Microglial phenotype is highly dependent on their environment, therefore removing these cells from their in-vivo environment will alter their transcriptional profile.
-Furthermore, microglia cell lines and cultures have been found to be both functionally and transcriptionally different to ex-vivo microglia 117,118 .
+The inconsistency in these results likely reflects a number of differences in the methodology, including varying methods of gene quantification and the sample isolation protocol e.g. isolated microglia versus tissue homogenate versus cultured microglia.
+Microglial phenotype is highly dependent on their environment, therefore removing these cells from their in vivo environment will alter their transcriptional profile.
+Furthermore, microglia cell lines and cultures have been found to be both functionally and transcriptionally different to ex vivo microglia 117,118 .

 Variability in the genetic background could also cause variation in the results.
-In the mSOD1G93A mouse model, 4 copies of the transgene – which results in mSOD1 expression equivalent to those expression levels seen in human MND, is insufficient to produce symptoms in mice74.
+In the mSOD1G93A mouse model, 4 copies of the transgene, which results in mSOD1 expression equivalent to those expression levels seen in human MND, is insufficient to produce symptoms in mice74.
 However, increasing the transgene copy number not only results in earlier symptom onset but also produces a more rapid disease progression74,119.
 The genetic background of the mice used for breeding has also been found to alter the life span and rate of disease progression, despite containing the same mutation and expressing the same quantity of mutated protein120–122.
-This potentially reflects the variability observed in humans, with patients carrying G93C SOD1 mutations varying in survival time from approximately 5 years to 20 years123.
+This potentially reflects the variability observed in humans, with patients carrying G93C SOD1 mutations varying in survival time from approximately 5 to 20 years123.
 Moreover, the sex of the mice appears to affect the rate of disease progression with various reports indicating increased survival time and delayed symptom onset in female mice compared to males121,124,125, as well as sex differences in response to treatment125–127.

 5. Microglia as a Therapeutic Target

 With their clear involvement in MND, microglia have been a target in the development of therapeutic options; the predominant aim being to reduce inflammation34.
 The administration of anti-inflammatory drugs has had mixed results in murine models and has not translated well to humans.
-Minocycline, a broad spectrum anti-inflammatory drug, has been found to cross the blood brain barrier, and reduce activity of inflammatory and proapoptotic enzymes128.
+Minocycline, a tetracycline antibiotic with broad spectrum anti-inflammatory activity

+, has been found to cross the blood brain barrier, and reduce activity of inflammatory and pro-apoptotic enzymes128.
 In early trials, administration of minocycline was found to delay symptom onset and improves survival in mSOD1G93A and mSOD1G37R mice, if administered before symptom onset129–131.
 However, administration after disease onset, accelerates disease progression and increases microgliosis132,133, supporting a beneficial role for microglia in the earliest stage of the disease.
 In human trials, minocycline was found to increase the rate of decline, significantly reducing lifespan134.
 Similarly, trials of ceftriaxone (antibiotic), celecoxib (anti-inflammatory), and thalidomide (immunomodulatory drug) showed promise in mSOD1 mice, but were ineffective in humans135,136.
 Criticisms about the original animal trials have been raised including whether adequate sample powering was employed, unaccounted confounding variables and the efficacy of administering a drug before disease onset137.

 Another drug Clemastine, which reduces inflammation while increasing the expression of the anti-inflammatory cytokine arginase-1, has also failed to improve disease in mSOD1G93A mice, unless administered within the pre-symptomatic phase138,139.

 While attempts to dampen neuroinflammation have given mixed results, targeting specific inflammatory pathways have shown greater success.
-Inhibition of the previously described NF-κB pathway in mSOD1G93A microglia rescued motor neuron axon length and survival time, in-vitro, to levels seen with wild-type microglia105.
+Inhibition of the previously described NF-κB pathway in vitro in mSOD1G93A microglia rescued motor neuron axon length and survival time to levels seen with wild-type microglia105.
 This was accompanied by reduced expression of TNF-α and nitric oxide in mSOD1G93A microglia, to levels observed in wild-type microglia105.
-Transgenic NF-κB inhibtion in mSOD1G93A mice resulted in 47% increase in life expectancy compared to non-treated mSOD1G93A mice105, emphasizing the effectiveness of targeting this pathway.
+Transgenic NF-κB inhibition in mSOD1G93A mice resulted in a 47% increase in life expectancy compared to non-treated mSOD1G93A mice105, emphasizing the effectiveness of targeting this pathway.
 Similar manipulations have not yet been tried in humans.